ericyd/salamivg/README.md

 ### Compatibility

-I developed this with Node 20 but I'd bet money it works back to like Node 10 or something.
+I developed this with Node 20 but I'd bet money it works back to like Node 14 or so.

 ### Deno / Bun?